jamesward/helloblueeyes/README.md

 ----------------

-You can access a local instance via: curl --header "Content-Type:application/json" http://localhost:8585/
+You can access a local instance via:

+        curl --header "Content-Type:application/json" http://localhost:8585/

-Without the correct Content-Type header there will be no response.
+Without the correct `Content-Type header` there will be no response.
-Not sure what the URL for heroku might be
+Not sure what the URL for heroku might be yet.